-Some design by education, and some, by intuition.
+Some design by education, and some by intuition.
 But whether you have an art degree or not, if you're a homeowner, you get opportunities to showcase your creative sparks.
-Simply adding a throw on the couch or choosing mismatched furniture for a room is already decorating, so why not take it further and personalize your home according to your own gusto?
+Simply adding a throw on the couch or choosing mismatched furniture for a room is already decorating, so why not take it further and personalise your home according to your own gusto?

 If you're scared to try, or wondering where to start, we're sharing you 10 interior decorating tips that will surely help hit your room’s design spot on.
 Take a look:

 This decides the placement of the furniture.
 For smaller rooms, you need to be more strategic.
 Choose slimmer beds, slender chairs and swivelling lamps to add function and space to the room.

 When it comes to seating furniture, looks don't come first.
 Invest on pieces that are well-made and comfortable—one that will last you a long time.
 Think about sofas and couches that kids can enjoy jumping and messing around.
 Pick fabrics that do not easily stain, and make sure you know how to maintain them.

 Choosing low furniture makes the room appear taller.
 And if you want to make it look wider, add a large mirror on the wall.
 Mirrors also come in handy when it comes to reflecting light.
 Framed mirrors add a nice touch of glam to your space.

 For the love of art, showcase your unique items where they take the centre stage.
 Use these to inspire a theme in your room.
 For example, take a wall painting's pallet and use it as the room's guide colours.
 Or use your rustic, antique pieces as decorations in your Renaissance inspired office.

 Your lighting choice can make or break your room.
 Don’t just stick to a central light; layer your illumination by choosing variants of task, ambient and accent lighting.
 We recommend track lights (for versatility), chandeliers or pendants (for that extra character), and lamps (for focused lighting).